cocokona/MiniGame-CautionMe/README.md

 ## How to open the game
-Download "Processing" and upload all the file.
+Choice 1: Download "Processing" and upload all the file of "main".
+Choice 2: Open the "html-version"

 ## How to experience the work